valderman/haste-compiler/README.md

 `JS=other-js-interpreter ./runtests.sh`.
 Other JavaScript interpreters may or may not work.

-Unfortunately, while Haste should in theory work well on Windows platforms, it has only been tested with GNU/Linux and Mac OS X, and the script that builds the standard library only works on *nix platforms.
-If you want to have a go at building the libraries on Windows, I suggest you take a look at the `buildlibs.sh` script.
+Haste has been tested to work on Windows and OSX platforms, but is primarily developed on GNU/Linux.
+As such, running on a GNU/Linux platform will likely get you less bugs.

 Usage